-Rosie Russell is a money transfers writer at Finder.
-She is on a mission to make personal finance easier to understand and is constantly planning her next trip overseas.
-Rosie has a double degree in Journalism and International Studies from the University of Technology Sydney.
+Rosie Russell is a money transfers producer at Finder.
+She is on a mission to make personal finance easier to understand.
+Rosie has a Bachelor of Communication (Journalism) and Bachelor of Arts in International Studies from the University of Technology Sydney.

 What you need to know about sending a money transfer with HSBC